orionrobots/orionrobots.github.io/privacy_and_cookies.md

 * Google analytics section has been expanded.
 * As orionrobots no longer accepts payments, details regarding payments have been removed.
 We will not collect, hold or expect payment details from you.
 * Email marketing has been removed.
 We have not used this for around a decade.
-* Disqus has been removed - we no longer use this.

 ### WHAT DO WE DO WITH YOUR INFORMATION?